mikaelho/multipeer/README.md

 # Multipeer Connectivity for Pythonista

-This is a Pythonista wrapper around iOS [Multipeer Connectivity](https://developer.apple.com/documentation/multipeerconnectivity?language=objc).
+This is a [Pythonista](http://omz-software.com/pythonista/) wrapper around iOS [Multipeer Connectivity](https://developer.apple.com/documentation/multipeerconnectivity?language=objc).

-Multipeer connectivity allows you to find and exchange information with devices in the same network neighborhood (same wifi or bluetooth), without going through some server.
+Multipeer connectivity allows you to find and exchange information between 2-8 devices in the same network neighborhood (same wifi or bluetooth), without going through some server.

 Here's a minimal usage example, a line-based chat: